Monday, August 13. 2012

 For your delectation I have put up Port Elizabeth in South Africa above, where temperatures are logged since 1880 in their database (in fact its been recorded soon after the 1820's when my forebears landed there) and as you can see, the increase has been tiny - and explained more by PE 's expansion as a deep-water port city (and thus the heat island overrunning the recording station) in the 1960's.

-Or, to put it in the local vernacular - Anthropomorphic Global Warming?
+Or, to put it in the local vernacular - Anthropogenic Global Warming?
 Ek kan fokol daar sien, man!

-(For the record, I believe it is quite possible to want sustainable resource usage and a diminution of fossil fuel dependence - "Classical Green" I think the shade is now called - without buying Climate Change or AGW)
+(For the record, I believe it is quite possible to want sustainable resource usage and a diminution of fossil fuel dependence - "Classical Green" I think the shade is now called - without buying AGW)

 Thursday, August 21.
 2008